 The child or young person must be:

-•aged 5 to under 14 (or up to 18 years if you get a Child Disability Allowance for them)
+aged 5 to under 14 (or up to 18 years if you get a Child Disability Allowance for them)

-•attending an approved OSCAR programme for three or more hours a week.
+attending an approved OSCAR programme for three or more hours a week.

 The child should also normally live in New Zealand.

-How much you can get
+How much you can get?

 You can estimate the amount of OSCAR Subsidy you may be entitled to by using the calculator on the Working for Families website.